morgan-edwards/ME-75/README.md

 ## Technologies, Libraries, APIs
 - Dom interactivity using vanilla JS.
+- User interface will be built using as much pure HTML and CSS as possible.
 - Audio generation with HTML5 web audio API.
 - Tone.js frame work for enhanced user interface.
 - Canvas for visualization.

 ## Wireframes

 ## Implementation Timeline
 - Day 1: Interactive audio generation.